Events, mobilization, contact with decision-makers, etc. Find out what the ETUC is doing to promote Democracy at work across Europe.

 Together with the European Trade Union Federations (ETUFs), the ETUC has started a strategy for More Democracy at Work.
 It aims at increasing trade union efforts, strengthening the coordination and mobilising affiliates and workers’ representatives to action.
 In this context, several events, actions and communication initiatives are organised.
 Find out more.

 The ETUC organises specific events targeted towards the European institutions.
 The most prominent is the Annual ETUC EWC Conference, where EWC representatives have the opportunity to exchange with representatives from the European Commission, the European Parliament and national governments.
-Find the recording of 2020 Annual EWC Conference.
+Find here the recording of the 2021 ETUC Annual EWC Conference (Day 1) (Day 2).

 The ETUC is actively participating to numerous events organised by its affiliates to support proper involvement of workers in business operations to protect and strengthen workers’ rights.

-The ETUC keeps regular contacts with the European Commission, in particular with Commissioner Schmit (Jobs & Social Rights) .
-The ETUC also issued a petition for workers’ representatives and trade unions to the European Commission and national governments.
+The ETUC keeps regular contacts with the European Commission, in particular with Commissioner Schmit (Jobs & Social Rights).
+The ETUC flagged several times the violation of European workers' rights to the Commission and supports its affiliates when reaching out to European decision makers.

 Upon request from the unions and affiliates involved, the ETUC also engages in actions towards managements of specific companies.